JakubIllner/jakubillner.github.io/_posts/2022-08-05-private-hybrid-dns-in-oci.markdown

 resolve hostnames from other VCNs in the same region, you may __associate private views__, corresponding to these other VCNs, with the DNS Resolver.
 This is a simple operation that can be done in OCI Console, or through CLI, API, or SDK.
-Note the association works in the same region; you cannot associate private view from another region.
+Note the association works in the same region only; you cannot associate private view from another region.

 ## Forwarding Endpoint

 The DNS Resolver can also forward DNS queries for selected domains to other nameservers.
 This feature is useful for resolving on-premises hostnames in OCI; or for resolving hostnames from other OCI regions.

 To forward the DNS queries, you have to create a __Forwarding Endpoint__ in the DNS Resolver, from which the resolver will send the queries.
-Furthermore, you have to add a __Forwarding Rule__ to forward queries to specified DNS domains and the IP address of the external nameserver that will resolve these queries.
+In the second step, you have to add a __Forwarding Rule__ to forward queries to specified DNS domains and the IP address of the external nameserver that will resolve these queries.

 It is worth noting that currently it is possible to specify only one nameserver for the given domain.
 If you define another rule with the same domain and another nameserver, the